 Yes.
 Campfires will be available every evening upon request.
 We don’t however

 How far from the Leh airport is the camp?

-The camp is 8km from the airport and this taxi journey will cost between 800 and 1,200 rupees according to 2019 .
+The camp is 8km from the airport (and from Leh) and this taxi journey will cost between 800 and 1,200 rupees according to 2021 taxi rates.
 Please contact us in advance if you would like an airport pick up and we will send a driver with a sign for your arrival.